DennisWG/Roid-Macros/README.md

 ### help / harm

-The [help] condition is true when the unit can receive a beneficial effect, e.g. a healing spell.
-The [harm] condition is true when the unit would get an adverse effect, e.g. a damaging spell.
+The [help] condition is true when the unit can receive a beneficial effect, e.g., a healing spell.
+The [harm] condition is true when the unit would get an adverse effect, e.g., a damaging spell.

 Example:
 ```lua